mushakushi/game-development-reference/README.md

 ```
 Then, Fix any merge conflicts and commit and push your changes.
 In some cases, this can be done directly in GitHub in one click.

+>[!NOTE]
-> More on branching and merging: https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging
+>More on branching and merging: https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging

 ### Resolving Merge Conflicts
 In many cases, a merge conflict can be avoided by simply remembering to stay up-to-date with the remote changes (I’ve had this happen by Git not recognizing a Unity scene file as having merge commit markers).
 In the case this fails, you can resolve a conflict by using an editor such as Rider, VScode, or Meld.
 If, for some reason, git does not recognize the merge conflict, you can try to [manually mark it as conflicted](https://stackoverflow.com/questions/2780483/is-there-a-way-to-make-git-mark-a-file-as-conflicted), and retry.
 If this still fails to work, you may need to resolve it by hand.
 Understand that the skeleton of a merge conflict looks like this: